 What’s not to love about love the warmer, longer, leisurely days of summertime?
 With family get-togethers and festivities like graduations, weddings, holiday gatherings, and more, many seniors are more active through the summer season.
 And since it’s easy for older adults to rapidly become overheated, it’s critical to know how to recognize heat-related health issues, and to know what to do to protect against them.
-Hearts at Home, providers of professional senior care in Kansas City, offers information below to help keep your senior loved ones safe this summer.
+Hearts at Home, offers summer safety tips for seniors below:

 Top Summer Health Concerns for Seniors